 - The place and circumstances for meetings with consultants should be appropriate to the subject matter of the consultation.
 These meetings should be conducted in clinical, educational, conference, or other settings, including hotel or other commercially available meeting facilities, conducive to the effective exchange of information.
 Meetings with consultants at lavish hotels or resort locations are not appropriate.

 - Any meals and refreshments provided in conjunction with a consultant meeting should be modest in value and should be subordinate in time and focus to the primary purpose of the meeting.
 CONMED may not provide recreation or entertainment in conjunction with these meetings, except in accordance with Section VII.

 - Records of the services provided by the consultants should be maintained by in accordance with legal requirements and company policy.

-- CONMED’s sales personnel may provide input about the suitability of a proposed consultant, but sales personnel may not control the decision to engage a particular consultant resides with head (Vice President and General Manager or President) of the particular business unit.
+- CONMED’s sales personnel may provide input about the suitability of a proposed consultant, but the ultimate decision and authority to engage a particular consultant resides with head (Vice President and General Manager or President) of the particular business unit.